Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Preliminary: Naive One-bit ML Detection without CSI

-and the receiver can perform the ML detection in \eqref{eq:MLD} by searching the best index that maximizes \eqref{eq:Py_learning} over $\cK$.
+and the receiver can perform the ML detection presented in \eqref{eq:MLD} by searching the best index that maximizes \eqref{eq:Py_learning} over $\cK$, which yields the symbol vector with the highest likelihood of transmission, given the observed one-bit quantized measurements.

-Although such one-bit ML approaches can provide a near-optimal detection performance with simple function learning, they may suffer from critical performance degradation due to a limited amount of training as stated in the following remark: \begin{remark}[Under-trained likelihood functions] \normalfont At the high SNR, the $N_{\sf tr}$ quantized output of each antenna is repeatedly observed to be either all $+1$'s or all $-1$'s due to the low power of the aggregate noise.
-This phenomenon results in obtaining a number of zero-valued empirical likelihood functions in \eqref{eq:p1_learning}, e.g., $\hat \bP^{(\beta)}_{k,i} = 0$ because the one-bit quantized observations at the high SNR regime become quasi-deterministic such that it is difficult to observe a change in the sign of the quantized output sequences during the $N_{\sf tr}$ transmissions of the symbol vector $\bs_k$.
-Such a zero-valued likelihood function, called under-trained likelihood function, completely ruins the ML detection rule since the ML computation in \eqref{eq:Py_learning} can be completely negated by any zero probability. \end{remark}
+Although such one-bit ML approaches can provide a near-optimal detection performance with simple function learning techniques, they may suffer from critical performance degradation due to a limited amount of training { which results in a zero-valued likelihood function (equivalently, also one-valued likelihood function), called under-trained likelihood function.

+For the training of the $k$th symbol vector, the $i$th output provides $N_{\sf tr}$ different realizations of $\cQ\left(\sqrt{\rho}\bh^T_i\bs_k+z_i\right)$.
+Accordingly, in order to prevent the pair of $\{k,i\}$ from becoming under-trained, the sign of $\sqrt{\rho}\bh^T_i\bs_k+z_i$ where $z_i\sim\cN(0, N_0/2)$ needs to change at least once out of $N_{\sf tr}$ pilot transmissions.
+However, at the high SNR regime, the sign change occurs with low probability, which leads to the $N_{\sf tr}$ quantized outputs at each antenna observed repeatedly to be either all $+1$'s or all $-1$'s due to the low power of the aggregate noise.
+This phenomenon results in obtaining a number of zero-valued empirical likelihood functions in \eqref{eq:p1_learning}, e.g., $\hat \bP^{(\beta)}_{k,i} = 0$.
+In other words, the one-bit quantized observations at the high SNR regime become quasi-deterministic such that it is difficult to observe a change in the sign of the quantized output sequences during the $N_{\sf tr}$ transmissions of the symbol vector $\bs_k$.
+The problem of the under-trained likelihood function is stated in the following remark: \begin{remark}[Under-trained likelihood functions] \normalfont Under-trained likelihood functions cause a significant degradation of the ML detection which uses \eqref{eq:p1_learning}.
+Firstly, the likelihood computation in \eqref{eq:Py_learning} can be completely negated by any zero probability.
+Secondly, when the SNR is very high, the quantized output becomes

+There can exist some symbols whose quantized outputs are equal without the noise, which means, ${\rm sign}(\sqrt{\rho}\bH^T\bs_k[t]) = {\rm sign}(\sqrt{\rho}\bH^T\bs_\ell[t])$, $k \neq \ell$.
+In this case, if all likelihood functions are under-trained, both the likelihood probabilities of ${\bf s}_k$ and ${\bf s}_\ell$ computed from \eqref{eq:Py_learning} are highly likely to become $\bbP(\by[t]|\bH,\bs_k)=\bbP(\by[t]|\bH,\bs_\ell)=1$ in the very high SNR, which fails the detection for such symbols.
+A similar issue also occurs for conventional one-bit ADC systems with true likelihood functions in the very high SNR.
+For the learning-based approach, however, it happens even in the medium SNR due to the under-trained likelihood functions.
+These problems are the key motivation of our work to prevent the under-trained functions with a short pilot length for any SNR regime. \end{remark} }